I know what it feels like to procrastinate.

 I’ve worked in a large bank for 13 years in IT, client advisory and business management in London, Zurich and Hong Kong.

 Public speaking is a passion of mine.
 I’ve been a member of Toastmasters, a club to develop public speaking and leadership skills for more than 14 years.
 I am currently on the committee of my lunchtime Toastmasters club.
-I regularly speak at companies on the topics of Networking and Stepping out of your comfort zone.
+I regularly speak at companies on the topics of Networking, Stepping out of your comfort zone and Overcoming Procrastination.

 On a personal note, I love spending quality time with my friends and family.
 I adore my kindle to transport me into different worlds with books and last but not least, I’m a chocoholic 🙂